operations

 Mobile Software Setup

-The paperwork side of route ownership used to be binders and spreadsheets.
-In 2026, it's mobile apps:
+The paperwork side of route ownership used to live in binders and spreadsheets.
+In 2026, the smarter setup is mobile and visible from the cab.

-• Route management and billing: EZ Pool Biller is our parent company's pool service software ($35/month at ezpoolbiller.com, includes 60 locations).
-Invoices, payment processing, customer history, all on a phone or tablet.
-Superior Pool Routes customers get account setup and training as part of route onboarding; the subscription is standard pricing.
+For route management and billing, EZ Pool Biller is our parent company's pool service software.
+It handles invoices, payment processing, and customer history on a phone or tablet.
+Superior Pool Routes customers get account setup and training as part of route onboarding, and the subscription follows standard pricing at ezpoolbiller.com.
+That combination keeps service records tied to the route instead of scattered across separate systems.

 Category Low Mid Pro